-Section 3(1): Language was added such that DEL must produce the single set of licensing standards within DEL's available appropriations.
+Section 3(1) requires DEL to produce the single set of licensing standards by November 1, 2016, within the Department's available appropriations, not July, 2016 as in the prior bill version.

-Section 3(2): A subsection was added stating that private schools operating early learning programs and not receiving state subsidy payments shall be subject only to state licensing requirements necessary to assure the health and safety of all students in the state and to assure a sufficient early childhood education to meet usual requirements needed for transition into elementary school.
-The state, and any agency thereof, shall not restrict or dictate any specific educational or other programs for early learning programs operated by private schools except for programs that receive state subsidy payments.
+Section 3(2) clarifies that by November 1, 2016, private schools that operate early learning programs and do not receive state subsidy payments shall be subject only to the minimum health and safety standards developed by the DEL and the requirements necessary to assure a sufficient early childhood education to meet usual requirements needed for transition into elementary school.
+This section also specifies that the state, and any agency thereof, must not restrict or dictate any specific educational or other programs for early learning programs operated by private schools except for programs that receive state subsidy payments.